bitcoin-dot-org/developer.bitcoin.org/glossary.rst

     **Not to be confused with:** Minimum relay fee (the lowest fee a transaction must pay to be accepted into the memory pool and relayed by Bitcoin Core nodes)

+  Transaction version number
+    A version number prefixed to transactions to allow upgrading.

   Txid
     An identifier used to uniquely identify a particular transaction; specifically, the sha256d hash of the transaction.